Amazing facts about lions

 1. Lions are social animals

-Lions are the most social out of all the big cat species.
+Lions are the most social of all the big cat species.
 They are the only cats who prefer to live in groups known as pride.
 Pride is similar to family units that may comprise 2 to 40 lions living together.
 It includes three or four male lions, dozens of lionesses, and their younger cubs.

-Male lions are fierce and defend their pride territory by marking the area.
+Male lions are fierce and defend their pride territory amazingly by marking the area.
 They roar to frighten the intruders and chase off the animals who enter their turf.

 Some male lions who don’t choose pride remain nomads for the rest of their lives.
 These males rarely reproduce since most of the female lionesses are protected from outsiders by the group’s members.
-Lions spend a good amount of time sleeping and idling off while male lions patrol and guard the group against intruders.
+Lions spend a good amount of time sleeping and idling off, while male lions patrol and guard the group against intruders.

 Therefore, a pride of lions is considered to follow a matriarchal social structure.

-2. Hunting behavior and styles
+2. Hunting Behaviour and Styles

 Hunting tactic

 The female lions of pride make use of teamwork to bring down their prey.
-It is suggested that lions often follow the same hunting patterns and divide roles among the members; left, center, and right-wing positions.
+It is suggested that lions often follow the same hunting patterns and divide roles among the members; left, centre, and right-wing positions.

 With larger prey, the lions approach the animal at an angle where they jump on top and use their weight to wrestle the animal to the ground.
 Lions also bite at the prey’s vertebrae in an attempt to sever the spinal cord.

 Once the prey is down, lions proceed to bite the nose or throat of the animal to suffocate it.
 They do this in a position that keeps them away from the prey’s horns.
 After a successful hunt, all members of the group share the meal.
-However, a pecking order occurs where adult males eat first followed by a lioness and then the cubs.
+However, a pecking order occurs where adult males eat first, followed by a lioness, and then the cubs.

 Night vision